ArtRabbit/freshers/src/pages/london.md

 In 2020, these important events are must-attends for every art student and (emerging) art professional.
 Keep this list with you throughout the year, or [join ArtRabbit and save them to get reminders before they start](https://www.artrabbit.com/) so that your event calendar will never miss a beat.

+{% arimage "/static/img/uploads/rcop-webbanner.jpg", "Royal College of Physicians", "Explore the unsettling beauty of the human body from the medieval age to the contemporary world. ", "https://www.rcplondon.ac.uk/events/under-skin-illustrating-human-body" %}

 **January**

 [Brent2020, London Borough of Culture](https://www.brent2020.co.uk/), Jan - Dec 2020, Brent